akretion/ak/README.md

     --verbose          Verbose mode

 Sub-commands:
-    build              Build dependencies for odoo; see 'ak build --help' for more info db                 Read db credentials from ERP_CFG.
-Add -d flag to the current command to override PGDATABASE Add self.db  Usage: Heritate from this class and call determine_db()  class AkSomething(cli.Application, DbTools): def main(self): self.set_db() # your stuff here print self.db; see 'ak db --help' for more info diff               Diff tools.
-Scan all Odoo module repositories, based on addons_path in the erp config file.
-For each repository, launch a diff command.
-For the time being, only git is implemented.; see 'ak diff --help' for more info
-    freeze             Freeze dependencies for odoo in config file formated for git aggregator; see 'ak freeze --help' for more info
+    build              Build Odoo dependencies; see 'ak build --help' for more info freeze             Freeze Odoo dependencies in a config file formatted for git aggregator; see 'ak freeze --help' for more info
-    migrate            Extraction repository/branch data from buildout to build spec file; see 'ak migrate --help' for more info
-    module             Testing Module; see 'ak module --help' for more info project            Project task related; see 'ak project --help' for more info suggest            Display available modules which are not in modules list of your SPEC_YAML. display i.e.
+    suggest            Display available modules that are not already listed in your SPEC_YAML. display i.e.
                        INFO:ak.ak_suggest:   1 modules in branch https://github.com/oca/.../tree/12.0 ['base_...']
 By
                        using `include` option, you may filter the output ; see 'ak suggest --help' for more info
 ```